nq98/inv123/docs/INVOICE_MANAGEMENT_PROMPTS_AND_SECRETS.md

-# Invoice Management - AI Prompts & Secrets Configuration
+# Invoice Management - AI Prompts & Secrets Configuration (TypeScript)

 ## Complete Reference for AI Prompts and Environment Secrets

-This document provides all AI prompts used in the Invoice Management system and detailed configuration for each Google Cloud service and secret.
+This document provides all AI prompts used in the Invoice Management system and detailed TypeScript configuration for each Google Cloud service and secret.

 ---